-Specifically, national credentialing is important for addiction professionals:
+Specifically, national and international credentialing is important for addiction professionals:

-- to focus on the individual counselor and to provide a formal indicator of the current knowledge and competence at the national level;
+- to focus on the individual counselor and to provide a formal indicator of the current knowledge and competence at the national and international level;

-- to provide a national standard that exceeds most state requirements and encourages professionals to continue to learn for the sake of their clients;
+- to provide a national and international standard that exceeds most U.S. state requirements and encourages professionals to continue to learn for the sake of their clients;

 - to establish, measure, and monitor the requirements for knowledge in the profession; and

-- to provide assistance to employers, health care providers, educators, government entities, labor unions, other practitioners, and the public in the identification of quality counselors who have met the national competency standards.
+- to provide assistance to employers, health care providers, educators, government entities, labor unions, other practitioners, and the public in the identification of quality counselors who have met the national and international competency standards.

 PLEASE NOTE: NCC AP Certification and NAADAC membership are distinct.
 Certification does not automatically make one a NAADAC member.
 For more information about the benefits of NAADAC membership, please click here.